 Current situation:

 Step-Soft is going to develop a full-stack platform for the undersigned client, Mr. George.
 The latter contacted our group with a request to produce a more efficient access management system for his future events.
-In our project, the initial version of the system will be developed and used for the music festival “Sounds of Devotion”.
+In our project, the initial version of the system will be developed and used for the music festival “Universe of Sound”.
 The system will be agile and developed in regard for an easy optimization for the future events organized by the formal client’s company in prospective.

 In the system, currently used by the formal client, the ticketing process is organized in the following way.